TypeFox/lsbench/README.md

 }
 ```

-## Primer
+## Prime

-The CLI also supports a `primer` command that will print helpful usage information work how to work with `lsbench`.
+The CLI also supports a `prime` command that will print helpful usage information work how to work with `lsbench`.
 This can be leveraged by humans as well as agents to use the tool to understand the tool, in a self-documenting fashion.

 ## Tips